Get News & Updates Directly To Your Inbox

 We don't want to think about pests in our homes, but in the kitchen, cockroaches can be a problem.
 Many people with asthma are allergic to cockroach droppings.
 Exposure to them can trigger asthma symptoms.
 To prevent pests:

 Do you have a gas stove?
-If so, be aware that it releases nitrogen dioxide – which can bother some people with asthma.
+If so, be aware that it releases nitrogen dioxide that bothers some people with asthma.
 When you cook, use an exhaust fan.